 Documentary films are observed to deal with stories of series of events.
 There is no set format attached to documentary film.
-Over the years, the many forms and faces.
-Documentary filmmakers can now MKPOFOR & Ekereobong Okokon IDANG sic videos, art films, corporate videos, news clips, TV shows, and even stage shows.
-Documentary films production has a key role to play in how we see the world.
+Over the years, this form of documentary has taken on many forms and faces.
+Documentary filmmakers can now be found making home movies, music videos, art films, corporate videos, news clips, TV shows, and even stage shows.
+Documentary films production have a key role to play in how we see the world.
 Moreover, documentaries can be valuable in the field of research to illuminate issues of social justice and existing inequities in public education as well as democratize research.
 However, documentary film production encounter challenges such as deciding on a budget, on-location cooperation, rights to use archival footages, research material, and using the right equipment etc. In conclusion that the better distribution a film can get, the more it can hope to make reasonable profit.